kubernetes/website/content/en/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information.md

 * `metadata.labels` - all of the pod’s labels, formatted as `label-key="escaped-label-value"` with one label per line
 * `metadata.annotations` - all of the pod’s annotations, formatted as `annotation-key="escaped-annotation-value"` with one annotation per line

-The following information is available through environment variables
+The following information is available through environment variables:

 * `status.podIP` - the pod’s IP address
-* `spec.serviceAccountName` - the pod’s service account name, available in v1.4.0-alpha.3
+* `spec.serviceAccountName` - the pod’s service account name, available since v1.4.0-alpha.3
-* `spec.nodeName` - the node’s name, available in v1.4.0-alpha.3
+* `spec.nodeName` - the node’s name, available since v1.4.0-alpha.3
-* `status.hostIP` - the node's IP, available in v1.7.0-alpha.1
+* `status.hostIP` - the node's IP, available since v1.7.0-alpha.1

 {{< note >}}
 If CPU and memory limits are not specified for a Container, the